-As the end of a deployment drew near, he got 'the normal end of time jitters, a lot of people get that, whereby the last week or so you become very wary’.1 Kristy Davies remembered being 'very keen to get home', when her deployment to Bougainville ended: 'I'd been there long enough, it was time to leave’.2
+As the end of a deployment drew near, he got 'the normal end of time jitters, a lot of people get that, whereby the last week or so you become very wary'.128 Kristy Davies remembered being 'very keen to get home', when her deployment to Bougainville ended: 'I'd been there long enough, it was time to leave'.129

-When he left Rwanda, Andrew Miller looked out the aircraft window at anti-aircraft positions below and thought, 'this is it, we're going home … that was a pretty special moment and obviously there was mass whoops and cheers and clapping and carrying on’.3 Matt Burke got off the plane in Australia and was soon 'kissing the tarmac, probably about three times.
+When he left Rwanda, Andrew Miller looked out the aircraft window at anti-aircraft positions below and thought, 'this is it, we're going home … that was a pretty special moment and obviously there was mass whoops and cheers and clapping and carrying on'.130 Matt Burke got off the plane in Australia and was soon 'kissing the tarmac, probably about three times.
 They probably thought "this bloke's gone crazy, he's praying to the east."
-No, I wasn't – I was just so happy to be back in Australia thinking 'thank God I'm alive, thank God I'm back’.4
+No, I wasn't – I was just so happy to be back in Australia thinking 'thank God I'm alive, thank God I'm back'.131

 John Perryman went to England after serving in Somalia.
 The contrast between a thriving First World country and the Third World war zone that he had just left was striking:

 Being in this country where there was no infrastructure whatsoever, and … people who were impoverished, starving, dying, warring, fighting, you know, within a day I was in London, and that was one hell of a reality check for me.134

 It is a sentiment shared by many peacekeeping veterans for whom a deployment or deployments have been of great personal and professional benefit, but it is not universally held.
 For some, reflections on their service conjure dark memories and strong emotions.
 Others take pride in a job well done, but regret that the individual can only do so much and that success is not certain.

 Zac Zaharias considered his service in Kashmir a 'highlight of his life', but recognised the limitations of peacekeeping, particularly any individual's part in an operation that had already lasted several decades:

 You realise it's an intractable dispute and you're really only a small fry.
 So, while our contribution, I guess, is valuable, at times you feel that you really, perhaps, can't do very much to solve it.
-So I guess there's that sense of feeling that you're really not able to do very much.2
+So I guess there's that sense of feeling that you're really not able to do very much.136

 Looking back on his deployment to Somalia, Wayne Cooper remembered:

 We were happy that we'd done good work, we'd seen a huge change in the town, in the people … and I guess history's shown that it might have all been for nothing in the end, but we certainly felt like we'd made a difference.137

 Andrew Miller had similar feelings about Rwanda, 'I'm extremely proud that I went … I definitely don't think that we made that much of a difference.
-But we made a difference while we were there’.4
+But we made a difference while we were there'.138

 Paul Copeland found, having spoken to many peacekeeping veterans, that 'the common thread … is that a lot of these people are proud to have done what they've done.
 They've done their bit for world peace and security and they think they've done their bit for the country'.
-That's how he regarded his own service in Cambodia: 'I felt very proud because I think the unit itself really distinguished itself … I think we did an exceptional job over there and I'm proud of being part of that.’5
+That's how he regarded his own service in Cambodia: 'I felt very proud because I think the unit itself really distinguished itself … I think we did an exceptional job over there and I'm proud of being part of that.'139

 Justin Quinn took a very similar view: 'It was a pretty good feeling to be part of a world wide effort … It was good, I felt proud, proud to have done … something for Australia ….
-I still carry the beret, I never threw it and it's something that I'll keep with me for the rest of my life’.6
+I still carry the beret, I never threw it and it's something that I'll keep with me for the rest of my life'.140

 Looking back at his peacekeeping service, John Perryman said:

 I'm very proud of what HMAS Tobruk … all the Australian commitment to UNITAF [Unified Task Force Somalia], I'm very proud of what we did.
-We went there to do a job and we did that job to the best of our ability and it succeeded … Having served in Somalia and also Timor and Bougainville, Somalia to me stands out as being the highlight of my operational experience in the RAN.7
+We went there to do a job and we did that job to the best of our ability and it succeeded … Having served in Somalia and also Timor and Bougainville, Somalia to me stands out as being the highlight of my operational experience in the RAN.141

 'I'm proud of having received my service medal … and the UN medal.
 But that's not what it's about', said Andrew Miller.
-'I'm prouder of being an Australian soldier on operations, I'm prouder of having served with the 2nd Battalion and these guys within my section, within my platoon and the rest of it, it's just finery, that makes it the icing on the cake.’8 Norma Hinchcliffe was awarded the Conspicuous Service Medal for her work with street children and as a medic in Cambodia.
+'I'm prouder of being an Australian soldier on operations, I'm prouder of having served with the 2nd Battalion and these guys within my section, within my platoon and the rest of it, it's just finery, that makes it the icing on the cake.'142 Norma Hinchcliffe was awarded the Conspicuous Service Medal for her work with street children and as a medic in Cambodia.
 She, like Miller and Carol Vaughan-Evans, was honoured, but also believed that 'every person that went really could, should have received something like that.
-And sometimes it's very humbling to be … pointed out as somebody who should get something like that, I mean, I'm very proud’.9
+And sometimes it's very humbling to be … pointed out as somebody who should get something like that, I mean, I'm very proud'.143

-Lorraine Mulholland served on East Timor and Bougainville, and looks back on both deployments as 'the opportunities of a lifetime [that] have made me the person that I am’.10 ‘Both professionally and militarily and from a family perspective it was just an outstanding 12 months', said Andrew Nikolic of his time in the Middle East.
-'It was a real milestone in my life, to be able to have that experience, and it is something that I reflect back on now as a special moment.’11 Mark Matthews found peacekeeping to have 'been the making of my military career, I guess you could say.
-I mean that is the piece of my military career that I actually went out and did a job for this country’.12
+Lorraine Mulholland served on East Timor and Bougainville, and looks back on both deployments as 'the opportunities of a lifetime [that] have made me the person that I am'.144 'Both professionally and militarily and from a family perspective it was just an outstanding 12 months', said Andrew Nikolic of his time in the Middle East.
+'It was a real milestone in my life, to be able to have that experience, and it is something that I reflect back on now as a special moment.'145 Mark Matthews found peacekeeping to have 'been the making of my military career, I guess you could say.
+I mean that is the piece of my military career that I actually went out and did a job for this country'.146

 Matthews' experience is not universally shared.
 Peacekeeping is not always a path to career advancement, and an individual's service is sometimes dismissed.
-Ross Mills came home from Namibia in 1990 to find that his peacekeeping service counted for little: 'The credibility at that stage, being a UN … returned service person … didn't mean anything’.13 Zac Zaharias also found that his service in Kashmir did not count for very much:
+Ross Mills came home from Namibia in 1990 to find that his peacekeeping service counted for little: 'The credibility at that stage, being a UN … returned service person … didn't mean anything'.147 Zac Zaharias also found that his service in Kashmir did not count for very much:

 I found it a very difficult time actually returning from overseas … from a career perspective.
 To go from something which in many respects was a highlight of my life and being in a pretty amazing part of the world doing something you've trained to do and then ending up in essentially a barracks job which was very boring, very mundane, which didn't really need anyone to do it, you know, it was really a bit of a non-job.148

 The most satisfaction I have gotten from anything was East Timor … But there is a price.
-There's always a price and you see things, you experience things that you really don't like … East Timor was my straw and the last bucket out of the well … it was for a really, really good cause.16
+There's always a price and you see things, you experience things that you really don't like … East Timor was my straw and the last bucket out of the well … it was for a really, really good cause.151

 Many peacekeepers have served at the cost – sometimes the long-term cost – of their physical or mental health.
 Travis Standen decided to end his army career when his deployment was over: 'I came back from Rwanda and washed my hands of the army'.
-He had nightmares and couldn't sleep, finding it 'somewhat difficult fitting back in with this type of society’.18 Shane Abdoo left the army too, at the end of his second deployment: 'my last day in uniform was in Timor and after that I never went back … those types of experiences, they definitely focus you on what's important in life'.
+He had nightmares and couldn't sleep, finding it 'somewhat difficult fitting back in with this type of society'.153 Shane Abdoo left the army too, at the end of his second deployment: 'my last day in uniform was in Timor and after that I never went back … those types of experiences, they definitely focus you on what's important in life'.
 When it was over, said Abdoo, 'you shut down emotionally and you black out just to justify it and make sense of it'.
-At the same time, though, he 'loved' having served as a peacekeeper, and the 'lessons in life that it's taught me’.19
+At the same time, though, he 'loved' having served as a peacekeeper, and the 'lessons in life that it's taught me'.154

 The impact of seeing terrible human suffering cannot be other than profound, but this does not always mean that veterans wish to forget.
 After East Timor, Geoff Hazel decided to 'hang on to these memories I don't want to lose.
-Sure they're going to affect me, right, happy with that as long as I keep those memories and remember what happened and what was done by everybody’.26
+Sure they're going to affect me, right, happy with that as long as I keep those memories and remember what happened and what was done by everybody'.160

 Australian peacekeepers have served on many more deployments than the wars in which Australia has been a belligerent.
 Over the decades since the end of the Vietnam War in particular, peacekeeping has been an important, indeed sometimes the primary, concern of Australia's defence forces.
 Yet, few Australians are aware of the extent of our country's peacekeeping efforts, nor of the proud record that Australian peacekeepers have established.
 If people think of veterans, it is more likely than not that they have in mind those who have served in wartime.
 But tens of thousands of Australians have embarked on overseas service to play a part in ending conflict and helping create the conditions for peace.
 Just as we honour those who have served our country in wartime, we must also honour those who have, to borrow one historian's phrase, served our country as neutrals in the midst of 'other people's wars'.